jsoberg/jsoberg.github.io/_posts/2025-09-12-encryption-introduction.md

 # What is Encryption?

 Encryption is the process of taking readable information (often referred to as *plaintext*) and obscuring it using various techniques that make it unreadable (often referred to as *ciphertext*).
+This insures that if the encrypted information is intercepted by someone other than the intended recipients, which is an inevitability on the Internet, the information will be useless to them without the proper key.

-The only way to read encrypted information is to decrypt it into its original form, which is only possible if you have the correct key.
+The only way to read encrypted information is to decrypt it into its original plaintext form with the proper key.
+With a strong enough encryption technique, including the modern techniques noted in this article, it's all but impossible to decrypt the information without the key.

 ## The Importance of Encryption